-We are a wholly owned subsidiary of Canada Life Limited, a U.K. registered company, via our immediate parent, Irish Life Group Limited.
-The supervisory authority of Canada Life Limited is the Prudential Regulation Authority (PRA).
+We are a wholly owned subsidiary of Irish Life Group Limited (ILG), an insurance holding company subject to Solvency II group supervision by the Central Bank of Ireland.
+Canada Life Limited (CLL), is the immediate parent of ILG.
+The supervisory authority of CLL is the Prudential Regulation Authority (PRA).